eddraz/tabler-icons-qwik/README.md

 # Tabler Icons for Qwik

 A collection of 5219 high-quality, free SVG icons licensed under MIT for use in your web projects.
-Each icon is designed on a 24x24 grid with a 2px stroke from Tabler Icons (https://tablericons.com/), built under the Qwik framework.
+Each icon is designed on a 24x24 grid with a 2px stroke from [Tabler Icons](https://tablericons.com/), built under the Qwik framework.

 ## Instalación